RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 **Technical Skill Development:**

-This work will significantly enhance our practical skills by providing hands-on experience with ROS2; a cornerstone platform for modern robotics applications.
-Thorugh this we will gain invaluable expertise in autonomous navigation, trajectory planning, and real-time sensor fusion for accurate localization.
+This work will significantly enhance the practical skills by providing hands-on experience with ROS2, a cornerstone platform for modern robotics applications.
+The team members will gain invaluable expertise in autonomous navigation, trajectory planning, and real-time sensor fusion for accurate localization.
 The project's interdisciplinary nature will drive us to bridge the gap between theoretical knowledge and practical implementation, developing skills that are directly transferable to industry applications.

 **Course Development Contributions:**

 The AeroFusion platform will serve as a replicable template for future autonomous blimp initiatives in the course.
-Our documented development process, including challenges and solutions, will provide a comprehensive case study for sensor-based control systems in unconventional UAVs.
-The modular nature of our design allows for incremental complexity in future course offerings, where students could focus on improving specific subsystems while maintaining overall functionality.
+The documented development process, including challenges and solutions, will provide a comprehensive case study for sensor-based control systems in unconventional UAVs.
+The modular nature of the design allows for incremental complexity in future course offerings, where students could focus on improving specific subsystems while maintaining overall functionality.

 **Expanded Learning Horizons:**